shaylafolson/apsa.religion.workshop/readme.md

 ### Topic: Religion, Beliefs, and Theory
 1. Derek Lief (University of Michigan) - "The Effect of Organizational Religiosity on Performance"
 2. Hilary Zedlitz (University of Michigan) - "Longing to Belong: Nones, Belonging, and Political Behavior"
-3. Mariska Jung (Vrije Universiteit Brussel) - "Islamophobia and Antisemitism Articulated via Animal Politics"
+3. Sarah Greenberg (Cornell University) - "The Many Moses’s of Hobbes’s Leviathan: Covenant, Sovereignty, and Authority"
-4. Sarah Greenberg (Cornell University) - "The Many Moses’s of Hobbes’s Leviathan: Covenant, Sovereignty, and Authority"
+4. Chelsea N. Jones (University of California, Los Angeles) - "Black Americans Ideological Diversity: The Role of the Black Church"

 ## June 15th (2-4pm EDT)
 ### Topic: Comparative Politics and International Relations